 An adaptable species that will assume an upright, airy, arching form; grows well in most well drained soils; interesting rose-red spidery flowers cover the branches in late winter and spring; fine, needle-like foliage may be sharp at the ends

 Canberra Gem Grevillea features delicate red spider-like flowers along the branches from late winter to early summer.
-It has attractive green foliage which emerges chartreuse in spring.
+It has attractive green evergreen foliage which emerges chartreuse in spring.
 The spiny needles are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Canberra Gem Grevillea is an open multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.